 Trust develops into new relationships through time, shared experiences, and familiarity with the common language and frame of reference.
-In the most effective collaborative, partners take time to develop a base of common knowledge.
+In the most effective collaboration, partners take time to develop a base of common knowledge.
 This requires learning about each other.
 Integrity and trust are essential.

-Engagement occurs along a continuum from information sharing to cooperation, to coordination, to collaboration.
+Engagement occurs along a continuum from information sharing to cooperation to coordination to collaboration.
 Each step along the way builds relationships and lays the foundation for long-term partnerships and improved outcomes.

-Community partnerships require the following essential elements in order to facilitate planning and problem solving:
+Community partnerships require the following essential elements in order to facilitate planning and problem-solving:

 - Open, honest, and consistent reflection and communication.

 - Mutual respect and civility in dealing with differences.